 Please don’t ever let stigma or shame keep you from seeking the treatment you need.
 When you’re facing an addiction to opioids, it can be extremely challenging to overcome it on your own because of the powerful effects opioids have on your brain.
 However, with a team of caring professionals by your side, recovery is within your reach.

 Start Your Recovery Journey at Tulip Hill Recovery

 At Tulip Hill Recovery, we focus on discovering what factors in your life may be contributing to addiction in order to treat it at its main source.
 Our treatment model emphasizes the dual diagnosis approach, which means we treat addiction as well as co-occurring mental health disorders that might be fueling the addiction.
 This helps a person in recovery become better equipped for dealing with the challenges of mental health disorders without feeling like they need substances or alcohol to cope.

 Are you ready to talk to someone about treatment for addiction for you or someone you love?
-Please contact us online or call us at 877-845-8192 to get in touch with our team and help start the recovery journey.
+Please contact us today to get in touch with our team and help start the recovery journey.